mariana1016/rust_final/README.md

 ```
 ### This is what each [ ] does

 --file <sites.txt>: This specifies a text file containing a list of URLs to check, but it works only one URL per line.
 This references the example of 50 sites that I provided (sites.txt).
-You can use any valid website, but I provided examples since it was a requirement.
+You can use any valid website, but I provided examples since it was a requirement \
-suspicious link removed: You can use one or more urls as command line arguments.
+suspicious link removed: You can use one or more urls as command line arguments \
---workers N: the number of worker threads we are going to use
+--workers N: the number of worker threads we are going to use \
---timeout S: the timeout for each http request.
+--timeout S: the timeout for each http request \
---retries N: the amount of retries after each url failure
+--retries N: the amount of retries after each url failure  \
 _
 #### One URL at a time